visvirial/CounterJS/README.md

 --------

  * Can generate or parse Counterparty messages without interaction with a Counterparty server (`counterparty-lib` and/or `blockparty`)
- * Can generate bitcoin transactions with Counterparty messages embedded or decode them
+ * Can generate or decode bitcoin transactions with Counterparty messages embedded
  * No specific bitcoin library (e.g. Bitcore and BitcoinJS) dependency.
 You can use any bitcoin library you prefer
  * [WIP] Browser support